-As kids learn to recognize numbers and count to 100 and beyond, it is important that we be sure they are developing an understanding of what each number actually means.
+As kids learn to recognize numbers and count to 100 and beyond, it’s important that they are developing an understanding of what each number actually means.
 For example, what does 63 really mean?
+Base ten blocks can help!

 This pot of gold base ten block match is a hands-on activity for kindergarten and first grade students to playfully work with numbers in the base ten system.
 It’s a fun addition to your math centers this St. Patrick’s Day season!